kuriharaan/InputSystemWiki/Home.md

 # Active

-The "active" part of the system requires explicit set up by the user and incurs processing overhead proportional to the amount of enabled functionality.
+The "active" part of the system requires explicit setup by the user and incurs processing overhead proportional to the amount of enabled functionality.
 Unlike the "passive" part, it is concerned with state *change* rather than with state itself.

 Actions are an optional feature.
 A user can stick entirely to the passive part of the system and work with devices and controls only.